 Upcycling wooden crates or plastic baskets is a good start.
 Mount them to the wall or floor to make clever storage spaces.

-You can turn tins into art material holders, unused plastic bins into toy containers, and dish racks into book holders.
+You can turn old tins into art material holders, unused plastic bins into toy containers, and dish racks into book holders.
 Best of all, they can be painted to match your colour scheme.

-Toys, games and activities
+Toys, games and activities for your playroom

 Lead image: Sokolova Maryna